tomtzook/frc-learn-docs/control-systems/motion-profiling.md

 Now the acceleration actually ramps up slowly instead of rising up at an insane jerk, taking around 1.2 secounds to reach its peak.
 The maximum acceleration is also different, because I have limited it in the motion parameters.
 This should help illustrate the advantage of using a more controlled motion.

 > [!NOTE]
-> The term _Jerks_ refers to the rate of change of the acceleration.
+> The term _Jerk_ refers to the rate of change of the acceleration.

 ## Motion Profiling